ducamvinh/QuantLaneNet/README_HW.md

 - Constraints for Vivado if ILA debug core is wanted (.xdc)

 All of these files are already included in the repo, but if they need to be re-generated for some reason, modification or otherwise, this can be done by using the '*_gen.py' scripts.
-- To generate RTL code for the model, run the './fpga_model_rtl_gen.py' script.
-The RTLs for the component modules are already defined the './vivado_sources/rtl', with the 'model.v' file calling multiple 'conv' instances with different parameter configurations based on the quantized model.
+- To generate RTL code for the model, run the [fpga_model_rtl_gen.py](fpga_model_rtl_gen.py) script.
+The RTLs for the component modules are already defined the [./vivado_sources/rtl](./vivado_sources/rtl), with the [model.v](./vivado_sources/rtl/model.v) file calling multiple 'conv' instances with different parameter configurations based on the quantized model.
 Should the quantized model be modified somehow and a new 'model.v' need to be generated accordingly, the './fpga_model_rtl_gen.py' script can be run.
 This will overwrite the old file.
 To write to a different file, a path can be passed to the '--rtl_path' argument.

         python3 ./fpga_model_rtl_gen.py

-- To generate binary weights file for the FPGA, the quantized weights file must first exist ('./quantization_convert.py').
-The './fpga_weights_gen.py' script can be run with the following arguments:
+- To generate binary weights file for the FPGA, the quantized weights file must first exist ([quantization_convert.py](./quantization_convert.py)).
+The [fpga_weights_gen.py](fpga_weights_gen.py) script can be run with the following arguments:
     - **--weights_bin_path**: path to the output binary weights file.
     - **--quantized_weights_path**: path to the quantized weights file.